7 Do's and Don'ts of Observing Dia De Muertos

 4. DON'T - Make it a Halloween Costume

-Día de los Muertos is not Halloween.
-It is a form of cultural appropriation to take the traditional face paintings of Las Catrinas and iconography of the sugar skulls and use them as dress up.
+Día de Muertos is not Halloween.
+It is absolutely cultural appropriation to take the traditional face paintings of Las Catrinas and iconography of the sugar skulls and use them to play dress up.
 This holiday isn't mean to be jokey, or spooky.
 It's a deeply traditional and spiritual celebration.

 5. DON'T - Buy Pan or Sugar Skulls From A Chain Grocer